 The family seem to have dispersed in the 1820's, and Philip moved to London.
 He learnt the trade of a carpenter, and on 28 July 1829, at the age of 23, he married Jane Portsmouth at St Mark's Church, Kennington.
 Her family was probably from Sunninghill in Berkshire.
 The couple lived in Clapham, and it was at Holy Trinity Church there that their three children were baptized, Joseph in 1832, Jane (known as Jenny) in 1833, and Eliza in 1836.

 We know a little about the Knights' circle of friends at this time.
-The witnesses at the wedding in 1829 were Charles and Elizabeth Gardner.
+The witnesses at the wedding in 1829 were Charles and Elizabeth Gardner (he signed, she made her mark).
 They may have been related to the William Gardner who witnessed a marriage at Foulness in 1796, and been friends from Essex.
 There was Yearley Waterer, a man of some status, who lived in Union Road, Clapham.
 (He, or his father, had been returning officer for Westminster in the 1789 election, and had also served in the Second Royal East India Volunteers.)
 His daughter, Jane, born in 1800, had married Samuel Dorrington in 1822 at St Anne's, Soho, and the family lived near the Knights.

 Another family acquaintance was Daniel Sturdy (1793-1873?).
 Some thirteen years older than Philip, and born in Clapham, Daniel lived at number 18, Priory Road, and described himself in 1851 as a 'landed proprietor'.
 His son Daniel, born in 1829, became a solicitor in the 1850's, and acted for Philip in many of his transactions.